 To ensure TWIA stays abreast of current trends and information regarding insurance fraud, key personnel attend the Texas Department of Insurance Annual Fraud Conference.
-Additionally, key personnel with TWIA and TDI's Fraud and Enforcement Units meet quarterly to discuss ongoing cases, trends, and issues.
+Additionally, key personnel with TWIA and TDI's Fraud and Enforcement Units meet quarterly to discuss ongoing cases, trends, and issues, most recently on December 12, 2013.
+Claims, Underwriting, and Compliance also attended the December meeting of the Texas Committee on Insurance Fraud.